rohit-krish/BackDoor/README.md

   i686-w64-mingw32-gcc -o backdoor.exe backdoor.c -lwininet -lwsock32
   ```
  * here -lwininet and -lwsock32 are the libraries that we are used extra that linux don't have in default

+## server.c
+- you can simply compile this file in any linux os
+- it only gonna work for linux os because some libraries used in this file is only gonna have in linux
+- i think windows c language SDK have this like varients , if you want to compile it in windows you have to reserch about it..